“The most powerful tool we have as developers is automation.”

 What does a DevOps engineer do?

-Software development and usage is no more involves old-fashioned ways.
-Now it is all about the open source technologies and how to use the already existing pieces of code in order to stitch a computer program that can adhere to your specific needs.
-Therefore, the role of a DevOps engineer needs to evolve and adapt to the new shift in paradigm that is tranforming the world of software development lifecycle and beyond.
+Software development and its usage no more involves old-fashioned ways.
+It’s all about the open-source technologies and how to use the already existing pieces of code in order to stitch a computer program that can adhere to your specific needs.
+Therefore, the role of a DevOps engineer needs to evolve and adapt to the new shift in paradigm that is transforming the world of software development lifecycle and beyond.

 Some of the tasks of DevOps engineers do include :